 Where can you get a substantial Double juicy Bacon Burger with Cheese that is far superior to a drive-thru burger?
 Right in your very own backyard with this deliciously flavorful Double Bacon Cheeseburger recipe.
 After today you’ll be spending a little less time at the burger joints waiting in line and more time enjoying your own Homemade Double Bacon Cheeseburger.

 The Double Bacon Cheeseburger is one of my all-time childhood favorites to eat during the summer, combining well seasoned lean beef, smoked peppery thick-sliced bacon, garden fresh juicy vine-ripened red tomatoes, red onions, crisp Romaine lettuce, and Deli sliced White American Cheese, on a soft sesame seed bun.

 Growing up in a military family, we celebrated the Military and Summer Holidays with pride.
-The summer was not complete until we had a huge barbeque for each and every one of the Holidays, such as Memorial Day, The Fourth of July, Labor Day, and so forth.
+The summer was not complete until we had a massive barbeque for every one of the Holidays, such as Memorial Day, The Fourth of July, Labor Day, and so forth.
 They were essential to my family.
 It was a time to remember, celebrate, and spend quality time together with our loved ones.
 This wonderful Double Bacon Cheeseburger was one of our menu items.

 I am one of the lucky ones when it came to my parent’s BBQ skills.
 Both of them could cook up a storm on the grill, and never did we have a dry overcooked burger in our life.
 Cooking burgers may seem easy, but many do not realize it takes a small set of skills to have a juicy perfectly cooked burger that doesn’t shrink to a dime.
 My parent’s burgers turned out perfect every single time.

 Buns are extremely important when it comes to these yummy burgers.
 You need a soft yet firm-textured bun that can withstand two hearty burger patties, thick-sliced peppery smoked bacon, sliced juicy tomatoes, tons of White American Cheese, Romaine lettuce, crunchy dill pickles, and whatever toppings your heart desires without falling apart.
 Let me say this a little louder for you in the back row— Hamburger Buns are essential!